 10. Building materials and orientation.
 Wood shall be the principal building material.

-Horizontal wood siding, or alternative materials that visually replicate the appearance of wood, in one-inch by eight-inch dimensions shall be used for siding.
-Brick and certain concrete configurations are permitted only by a Design Exception variance under CDC 58.090.
+Horizontal wood siding or alternative materials in one-inch by eight-inch dimensions shall be usedfor siding.
+Brick and certain concrete configurations other materials are permitted only by a Design Exception variance under CDC 58.090.